torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelthal.md

-# Æl'thal
+# Ã†l'thal

 (Western Humans - Quasi-asian)
 Pale to olive skin.
 Blond or platinum-blond hair (straight).
 Green, blue, or amber eyes.
-The Æl'thal are descended from an offshoot of the early Æl'midh that colonized the eastern continent about 20,000 years ago.
+The Ã†l'thal are descended from an offshoot of the early Ã†l'midh that colonized the eastern continent about 20,000 years ago.
 The
-Æl'thal have a different physical appearance and language than the Æl'midh, but are physiologically quite similar.
+Ã†l'thal have a different physical appearance and language than the Ã†l'midh, but are physiologically quite similar.

-Æl'thal have natural magical talents towards kinesis, elementalism, and all etherial schools.
+Ã†l'thal have natural magical talents towards kinesis, elementalism, and all etherial schools.

-The Æl'thal empire is a hiearchical bueracracy, with rank primarily based on merit.
+The Ã†l'thal empire is a hiearchical bueracracy, with rank primarily based on merit.
 The empire has a large, strictly organized military, with a strong mage component.